Table of Contents

 This is the essence behind the First Forex Profits structured trading course.
 You want to look for positions where you expect support and resistance to hold and bounce back.

 Momentum is another key element to a successful trade.
-This is a huge area we teach in our currency trading for beginners course called First Forex Profits.
+This is a huge area we teach in our Forex Trading for beginners course.
 If a pair goes up (buy/long) very fast, this shows a lot of strength and momentum.
 If we then see a pullback by this pair that takes a long time and is very slow and shallow (if the initial move is 100% and the pullback only 20%) then we know the strength is still with the buy side and we should be looking to get a long.

 You also want to understand the way the market is going generally too though.
 If you can catch the larger move, instead of having a 1.5:1 or 2:1 reward to risk, you can get a 5:1 or even a 7/8:1.